 - The recording is automatically added to the Media Bin and to the timeline.
 To save your project, select File > Save Project.

 Camtasia saves the project file, TSCPROJ (version 9 or later) and CAMPROJ (version 8 or earlier).

 When you add media to the Media Bin, Camtasia references the file location in the project (TSCPROJ/CAMPROJ).
 Make sure to keep the media (recording files, images, video clips, music, etc.) in the original location.
 If you move the media, you will need to update the link next time you open the project.

 Sharing Files with Others

-Camtasia Recordings in the .TREC format (Camtasia Studio 8.4 or later) can be used in Camtasia for Mac projects.
+- In Camtasia (Windows) 8.4 or later, TREC recording files can be used in Camtasia (Mac) projects.

-If you are interested in sharing projects and source files with other Camtasia users within your organization, see the Project Creation, Collaboration and Archiving article.
+To learn how to share projects and source files with other Camtasia users within your organization, see the Project Creation, Collaboration and Archiving article.